ezravalmores/expense-tracker/README.md

 This is purely an independent react javascript application that will connect to a dedicated restful api (Let's discuss it later).

+## Considerations

+As I've said this for sure requires lots of improvement moving forward.

+I want to apply code splitting before deploying this to production so that we can improve initial loading time.
+Doing that, the whole codebase will not be loaded fully initially, WE WILL ONLY LOAD JAVASCRIPT CODE by demand.

+For multiple users support, definitely we need to implement a signup and authentication feature to support it then we can relate entries to the logged in user.

+In general, to improve performance, backend and frontend needs to work correctly.
+You have to have a correct mindset and sets of goals to achieve it.

 ## Backend Api Counter Part

 I've also built a simple restful api using Rails that will accomodate all data transactions and request this frontend application requires.